 Tired of paying over $5 a box for granola bars?
-I certainly am and these chewy granola bars are probably one of the easiest grocery store swaps you can make at home, and flavor just the way you like them!
+I certainly am and these Homemade Chewy Granola Bars are probably one of the easiest grocery store swaps you can make at home, and flavor just the way you like them!

 We were driving home from the mountains after a day of skiing (or falling :)), and I forgot to pack snacks for the ride home.
 Husband commented we should buy granola bars for the next trip, and it hit me.
 Why buy them when I can just make them.
 I can flavor them exactly how I want and the ingredients should be healthy pantry staples anyway!